mendix/docs/content/en/docs/developerportal/collaborate/product-insights.md

 The **Active** tab shows all the mini surveys that are active for the app with the following details:

 * **Survey ID** – This is the unique ID of the mini survey.
 You can also find this ID on the [survey details](#survey-details) page of the mini survey.
-You need to use the ID as input when you configure the Mendix Mini Surves module in Studio Pro to implement the mini survey.
+You need to use the ID as input when you configure the Mendix Mini Surveys module in Studio Pro to implement the mini survey.
 * **Name** – This is the name of the mini survey.
 * **Responses** – This shows the number of responses that have been collected for the mini survey.
 * **Status** – This shows the status of the mini survey.
-For more information, see the [Statuses of Mini Surves](#survey-status) section.
+For more information, see the [Statuses of Mini Surveys](#survey-status) section.
 * **Start & End Dates** – This shows the start and end dates of the mini survey.
 * **Created on** – This shows when the mini survey was created.

 Click the mini survey in a row on the list to see its [survey details](#survey-details) page.

-##### 2.1.1.1 Statuses of Mini Surves {#survey-status}
+##### 2.1.1.1 Statuses of Mini Surveys {#survey-status}

 A mini survey can have different statuses.
 You can check the status of a mini survey on the [Active](#active) tab.